klnguyen1990/MTL/README.md

    - label_seg : stock focal lesion grounthTrue in compressed niffti format (used in prepocessing_Pytorch.py)

 Pretrained nnUnet: run all python scripts below in fllowing order
-- setOrig.py : to set all images towards the same original and pixel spacing.
+- setOrig.ipynb : to set all images towards the same original and pixel spacing.
 - makejson.ipynb : to generate data JSON file which containt all information about data (labels, train/val dataset)
 - run on terminal : 'nnUNet_plan_and_preprocess -t $task --verify_dataset_integrity' to check where dataset respect to nnUnet format for input.
   Replace $task by 1 for PET images with SUV normalization